nephismith111/gameengine/CONVENTIONS.md

 - Use django unittest with pyvcr.
 Record interactions in `<app>/tests/fixtures/vcr_cassetts/<file>.yaml`
 - Write a test file in the `<app>/tests` for each major function of the API
 - **Testing Theory**: Tests are a source of truth and prove that the `openapi.yaml` is true.
 Proving this spec is the goal, not testing every function.
 I don't care how it works, just that it follows the contract (this allows the inside to be refactored and confidence to be given that the API still behaves correctly for clients).
+- **Feature Tracking**: All features must be documented in `features.md` at the project root.
+This file helps with designing and maintaining tests by tracking which features have been tested and which haven't.

 ## JavaScript Guidelines
 - **Separation of Concerns**: